radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/directory-stores.md

 5. Choose to activate the store or not (it can be activated later after it has been initialized).
 6. Click **MOUNT**.

 The new naming context appears in the list of root naming contexts.
 Populate the directory by importing an LDIF file or manually adding entries using the Directory Browser.
+See [Initializing Directory Stores](managing-directory-stores) for more information.